enicasoldo/allthesmalltrips.life/_posts/2017-10-28-brussels-one-day-trip.md

 categories: trips
 tags: [trips, belgium, brussels, food, fries, architecture, capital, city, travels, onedaytrip]
 image: /assets/images/brussels-copertina.jpg
 excerpt: "Brussels is the heart of Europe and multicultural community example.
-By strolling around its you'll learn how the Belgian capital is much more than chocolates and beers."
+By strolling around its streets you'll learn how the Belgian capital is much more than chocolates and beer."
 facebook: "Here it is the perfect itinerary to fall in love with the \"European capital\""
 ---